 Even quietest airport lounges are bustling with activity from the staff and the occasional all-important business traveler “jumping on another call.”
 Ugh.

 5. The buffet experience can be very stressful

 Airport lounges with complementary food buffets are nice, but in my experience, it’s nowhere near as nice as it may seem.
 Basically, people are animals – and their selfish aggressiveness always shines through at feeding time.

 The problem is how everybody swarms around the buffet when fresh food is brought out.
 If you’re hungry, you’ll have no choice but to partake in that madness.
 If you wait too long, all the food will be gone and you’ll be back to eating room-temperature cheese cubes and bruised apple wedges.

-Some airport lounges handle the fair distribution of food better than others, but for the most part I find it to be an extremely annoying part of the experience.
+Some airport lounges handle the fair distribution of food better than others (such as the CDG Air France Lounge / Terminal 2F), but for the most part I find it to be an extremely annoying part of the experience.

 6. I actually like walking through airports

 I’ve never been clinically diagnosed with an attention deficit disorder of any kind, but I know I’ve got it.
 It’s just really hard for me to sit still, and I like to keep moving.